Yasshu55/StreamingZone/README.md

   Streaming Zone is  a microservices-based live streaming platform where users may livestream their video or screen across multiple platforms simultaneously.

 ## Features
+  - Live Streaming on Youtube and Twitch
+  - Email Notification to the user when the live stream starts
+  - User Authentication
+  - API Gateway

 ## Setup
 ### Kafka setup -